bkper/bkper-stock-bot/README.md

 #### Financial Books
 - ```exc_code```: Required - The book exchange code to match the ```stock_exc_code```.
 #### Instruments Book
-- ```stock_historical```: Optional - true/false - Defines if realized results calculations should consider historical costs and rates.
-If set to false or not present, the last Forward valuation will be used instead.
-See [Forward Date Service](#forward-date-service).
+- ```stock_historical```: Optional - true/false - Defines if realized results calculations should consider **only** historical costs and rates.
+If set to false or not present, calculations will consider **both** historical and fair values.
+For more information, check out this article on [Mark-To-Market vs. Historical Cost accounting](https://www.investopedia.com/ask/answers/042315/how-market-market-accounting-different-historical-cost-accounting.asp).
 - ```stock_book```: Optional - true/false - Identifies the Instruments book of the collection.
 If not present, decimal places must be set to 0 (zero) in the book settings.

 ### Group Properties